Statement of Auditing Standards No. 115 (SAS 115)

 What if a key control activity uncovers a problem?

 One benefit of key controls is that they can uncover issues or problems.
-If this occurs, work with your business officer to determine the problem's source and identify a solution.
-If you need guidance, contact the Controller's Office.
-It may be appropriate to review internal business processes and training to mitigate further risks.
+If this occurs, work with your department's leadership to determine the problem's source and identify a solution.
+It may be appropriate to review and update internal business processes and internal controls to mitigate further risks.

 Will control lapses or errors in control activities trigger additional reporting requirements for a department?